EuroBrun ER189B: One non-qualification led to another as the season progressed

 In Germany, the team introduces the new “monochoc” front suspension on Claudio Langes' car, which serves as a test car for his teammate.
 This suspension features a single spring-damper unit for both suspension arms, reducing both size and weight.
 EuroBrun was one of the first teams to install such a system in Formula 1.
 Indeed, Tyrrell Racing has had the system since the previous year and has mastered its use perfectly, with AGS also testing the new system.
 Although tests were carried out the week before the event on the Hockenheim circuit, where the Grand Prix was held, the mechanics soon realized that the new suspension was not yet up to scratch, with Langes turning slower than his teammate.
 Although the team had an innovative solution that could give them a substantial advantage in pre-qualifying, the lack of financial resources meant that they were unable to take advantage of it: the Italian set the last pre-qualifying time in 1 min 50 s 897, and his team-mate, who suffered an off-track accident, the sixth in 1 min 48 s 983: neither car made it through to qualifying.
 What's more, Langes had to stop his pre-qualifying session when Moreno went off the track: the Brazilian having damaged his engine cover, Langes went back to the garage so that the mechanics could strip his car to repair his teammate's car.

 As the season progressed, the team focused its technological efforts on just one of its two racing cars.
 The team had only three chassis at its disposal: the ER189B/01, an old ER189 chassis from the previous season reconfigured for Claudio Langes; the ER189B/02, a new chassis built in 1990 for Moreno's use; and the ER189B/03, the final chassis built in the spring for Moreno, who then freed up the ER189B/02 for Langes.
 Although Claudio Langes made it possible for the team to continue in Formula 1 with his financial contributions, he never benefited from the best single-seater the team had ever entered, and it was always on his car that the team tested the riskiest solutions, so as not to penalize Roberto Moreno.
 What's more, his single-seater is often used as a replacement car for the Brazilian, and increasingly as a spare parts bank.

 In Hungary, due to a lack of development, no EuroBrun pre-qualified.
 From the Belgian Grand Prix onwards, following the withdrawal of the two Onyx single-seaters despite Monteverdi's purchase of the team due to bankruptcy, although only three cars were eliminated in pre-qualifying instead of five, the AGS and Coloni cars consistently took the lead over the EuroBruns.

-In Belgium, Italy, Portugal and Spain, for example, the EuroBruns can only beat Bruno Giacomelli's Life Racing Engines, a totally inefficient single-seater that has hardly ever climbed out of last place on the grid since the start of the season.
+In Belgium, Italy, Portugal, and Spain, the EuroBrun vehicles placed ahead of Bruno Giacomelli’s Life Racing Engines, a car that has frequently held the final position on the grid during the season.